simondlevy/MulticopterSim/README.md

 [Camera](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MainModule/Camera.hpp)
 class can be used to process
-the images collected by a simulated gimbal-mounted camera on the vehicle, using a library like OpenCV (see [above](#opencv)).
+the images collected by a simulated gimbal-mounted camera on the vehicle, using a library like OpenCV.
 Computer-vision algorithms running in a Camera subclass can then be used as input to the PID control running in the FlightManager.
 The following figure illustrates this arrangement, using a traditional [cascade-control](https://controlguru.com/the-cascade-control-architecture/)